 What Is Mecha Anime?

 Mecha anime is a genre of Japanese cartoons that focuses on robots.
-The tone of mecha anime tends to be epic, with large-scale battles between robots, although the tone can range in seriousness from dramatic to quite comedic.
-Some mecha anime shows and films feature robots that are almost like super heroes (this sub-genre is known as super robot), and some feature robots that are piloted by, and therefore of secondary importance to, humans (a sub-genre known as real robot).
+Mecha anime tends to be epic, with large-scale battles between robots.
+That being said, the tone can vary—ranging from comedic to dramatic, and everything in between.
+Some mecha anime features robots that are almost like superheroes (this sub-genre is known as the "super robot") and some feature robots that are piloted by, and therefore of secondary importance to, humans (a sub-genre known as a "real robot").

 10. Full Metal Panic

 Number 10 is good old Full Metal Panic.
 Newer anime fans aren't aware of this excellent series because it aired so long ago.
 This is a shame because I do consider it a must-see for every mecha anime fan.
 The battles are just amazing—without any unnecessary props like lightsabers or beam weapons.
 The plot is funny, sad, and twisted all at once, which I really like.

 The characters of Full Metal Panic are impressive.
 And I mean really, they have great chemistry together.
 The animation is nothing special, but this is an old anime so don't expect too much.
 The music is pretty good and memorable.
 Some songs are still stuck in my head!

 PS: After you watched the main series, jump into Full Metal Panic?
 Fumoffu. it's not a mecha anime, but it's one of the best comedy anime I did ever see, it's comedy gold, and you will love it if you liked the main series and characters.